yoga teacher training

 Here we will debunk the top 7 myths of yoga teacher training, revealing to you what it really is all about.
 Hopefully after reading this article, you’ll have a better sense of what yoga teacher training is and make a sound decision that will get you closer to your goals.

 This is probably the greatest myth of all.
-As misleading as the title is, yoga teacher training is not exclusive for those who want to become a yoga teacher.
+However, for those who are curious about how to become a yoga instructor, a 200-hour certification is typically the first official step.
 During a yoga teacher training, you’ll receive teaching in guided practices, anatomy, philosophy, and teaching methodology.
 All of which will enhance your personal practice, deepen your understanding of yoga as a whole, and connect you to your inner self.

 Truth that even if you don’t want to teach yoga, by having the ability to guide someone through a yoga class, you will deepen your personal practice exponentially.